16.1 C

 Rei Amador: General Captain of War

-In São Tomé e Príncipe, he is seen as a king who mobilized other Afrikans to escape their enslavement and help create their own free kingdom.
-It is said that on July 9, 1595, Amador raised a flag in front of the colonial invaders and proclaimed himself the King of São Tomé e Príncipe, becoming known as King Amador – the liberator of all Afrikan people.
-(Another date given is July 28, 1595).
+In São Tomé and Príncipe, he is revered as the king who united and mobilized other Afrikans to escape enslavement and establish their own free kingdom.
+According to historical accounts, on July 9, 1595, Amador raised a flag before the colonial invaders and proclaimed himself the King of São Tomé and Príncipe—becoming known as King Amador, the liberator of all Afrikan people.
+(Some sources cite July 28, 1595, as the date of this proclamation.)

 King Amador